papunmohanty/cloud-helper/README.md

 This library is under progress.

-I as an author, will add different features in near future.
+I, as an author, will add different features in near future.

 ## License & copyright